philll11/CHB_Vets_Website/README.md

 # CHB_Vets_Website
-This website was build for a Hawkes Bay based veterinarian practice.
-They wanted a easy to navigate, reasonably basic webpage that their small pract
+This website built for a Hawkes Bay-based veterinarian practice.
+They wanted an easy to navigate, reasonably basic webpage that displayed their location, operating hours and an after-hours contact number.
+Using these specifications I designed this website and they were very happy with it.